jgbarah/Notes/foss-distance-learning.md

 * [Teaching on Twitch](http://matthematics.com/teach-on-twitch/), and [Teaching on Twitch II: My Rig](http://matthematics.com/teach-on-twitch-my-setup/) by Matt Salomone.
 Features, among other non-FOSS tools and services, OBS.
 Includes descriptions of the hardware setup used.

 # Deployment and installation notes

 * Jitsi (the server side) can be deployed with relative easy in a Linux box (you have Debian and Ubuntu packages, for example), or from [Docker containers](https://github.com/jitsi/docker-jitsi-meet).

+# Other useful resources

+* [De-google-ify Internet](https://degooglisons-internet.org/en/list): list of services, most of them powered by free software, which could be use as alternatives to many Internet-based services.
+Maintained by [Framasoft](https://framasoft.org/en/association/).
+Most of the services could be easily deployed for an institution.

 # License and contributions